 Comment below so we can talk about the best way forward.

-Jim Kielbaso is the President of the IYCA and the Director of the Total Performance Training Center in Wixom, MI where he helps develop athletes of all ages and ability levels.
+Jim Kielbaso is the President of the IYCA and the owner of Impact Sports Performance in Novi, MI where he helps develop athletes of all ages and ability levels.
 He a former college strength & conditioning coach and also works with many elite athletes.
 He also has three boys of his own, so he has seen athletic development from every angle.